-What Is a Bill of Lading and How Is It Different From a Proof of Delivery?
+How Is a Bill of Lading Different from a Proof of Delivery: How to Prepare a Bill of Lading?

-What Is a Bill of Lading and How Is It Different From a Proof of Delivery?
+How Is a Bill of Lading Different from a Proof of Delivery: How to Prepare a Bill of Lading?

-In this article, we will answer all of your questions concerning the bill of lading and the proof of a delivery document, from what exactly they are, to what is written on each, and any other details you will need to know about both documents before you ship your package.
+In this article, our team at Cowtown Logistics Freight Management will answer all of your questions concerning the bill of lading and the proof of a delivery document, from what exactly they are, to what is written on each, and any other details you'll need to know about both documents before you ship your package.

 Bill of Lading Definition

 So what does BOL mean?
 The bill of lading is a necessary document for freight shipment.
-It is filled out by the shipper and given to the carrier at pickup.
+The shipper fills it out and gives it to the carrier at pickup.
 BOL could be considered a receipt, a proof of the contract between the shipper and the carrier.
 It is legally binding and contains all of the details required to process and invoice a freight shipment.

 Who Issues the Bill of Lading and How Is It Issued?